Michael McFadyen's Scuba Diving - Elam Anand, Indonesia

 Eventually we end up on the top of the reef in about six metres where we do an extended safety stop.
 After 50 minutes we surface.

 |Leaf fish||Mantis shrimp|

 This was a very nice dive, with an interesting boat trip.
-The visibility was probably 30 metres and the water temperature was about 27Â°C. Click here to see the dive profile from my computer.
+The visibility was probably 30 metres and the water temperature was about 27Â°C.

 Click here to return to the list of sites we did at Tulamben.